basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-on-RHEL-and-CentOS.md

 ## Notes

 * CentOS enables SE Linux by default and you may need to disable SE Linux if you encounter errors.
-* Erlang OTP R15B01 and Riak Enterprise 1.2 do not work on CentOS 5.2, but do work on CentOS 5.3 and newer.
+* Erlang OTP R15B01 and Riak Enterprise 1.2 do not work on CentOS 5.2, but does work on CentOS 5.3 and newer.

 ## Installing From Our Custom .rpm Package